NoakLiu/SandBox-RL/README_details.md

-This is the detailed technical documentation for OASIS + SandGraph.
+This is the detailed technical documentation for OASIS + Sandbox-RL.
 For a quick start and high-level overview, see README.md.